How to Clean Curtains

 Machine Washing Curtains

 Machine washable curtains are the easiest and least expensive to clean.
 There are some tricks to getting the best results.
-Caution is warranted because the sun does strange things to fabrics, and the fibers become weakened.

 - If your draperies are heavily soiled, wash in warm water if the manufacturers label recommends it.
 Otherwise, it is best to wash your curtains in cold water to keep shrinking and fading to a minimum.